Zamiell/isaac-racing-server/README.md

     - `git clone https://github.com/[Your_Username]/isaac-racing-server.git`
 - Enter the cloned repository:
   - `cd isaac-racing-server`
-- Download and install all of the Go dependencies:
+- Build the server, which will automatically download install all of the Go dependencies:
-  - `cd src` (this is where all of the Go source code lives)
-  - `go get ./...` (it is normal for this to take a very long time)
-  - `cd ..`
+  - `./build.sh`
 - Set up environment variables:
   - `cp .env_template .env`
   - `nano .env`